finlaysonstudio/jaypie/README.md

 await sleep(2000);
 ```

+_This is "bad code" because it checks `NODE_ENV` during runtime.
+The "right way" is to let sleep run and mock it in tests, in practice this is needless boilerplate.
+A fair compromise would be to mock `sleep` with `@jaypie/testkit` but not all projects include that dependency.
+Jaypie will trade academically incorrect for human convenience and simplicity._

 #### `sleepAlways`

 `sleepAlways` is a promise-based `setTimeout` that resolves after a specified number of milliseconds.
 It will run even when `NODE_ENV` is `test`.
 See `sleep` for a version that will NOT run in tests.